 The Arusha region suffers from deforestation and desertification which is caused by climate change, inappropriate agricultural methods and other human activities.
 Together with our partner Habari Maalum College, we are planting trees to positively affect the microclimate, improve agriculture and provide shades for the local community.

 PLT in partnership with Habari Maalum College

 Type of project:

-Private property of Habari Maalum + communal property of Arusha
+Private property of Habari Maalum College + communal property in Arusha region

-Tanzania is one of the most naturally diverse regions on the African continent (home to x amount of .. endangered species).
-Climate change is causing increased extreme weather conditions (i.e. droughts and floods, changes in natural rain cycles), leading to declining yields and spread of infectious diseases.
-In addition, Tanzania’s rapidly growing population is highly dependent on the region’s natural resources and forests.
-Many households cut down forests for firewood for their daily needs, increasing the pressure on forests.
-In addition, forests are illegally felled, e.g. cultivation or for sale on the international market.
+Tanzania is one of the most naturally diverse regions on the African continent: home to 1121 endangered and vulnerable species.
+Climate change increases the frequency of extreme weather conditions such as droughts, floods and disruptions of natural water cycles, leading to declining yields and spreading infectious diseases.
+Tanzania’s rapidly growing population is highly dependent on the region’s natural resources and forests.
+Many households cut down forests for firewood, putting pressure on forests.
+In addition, forests are cut down for illegal exports.

-Planet Loves Trees has cooperated on tree planting and sustainable natural resources management initiatives with Habari Maalum College since 2014.
-Habari Maalum College is a leadership and media college established in 1998 by International Broadcasting Association (IBRA) Media.
-The College is currently operated by the Free Pentecostal Church of Tanzania and has a long history of development cooperation financed by the Finnish Ministry of Foreign Affairs and Finlands svenska Pingstmission (FSPM).
-The objective of the Habari Maalum College is to educate current and next generation leaders as well as critical media professionals to facilitate ethical and morally upright societal transformation and development on the continent.
+Since 2014 Planet Loves Trees has cooperated with Habari Maalum College, a leadership and media college established in 1998 by International Broadcasting Association (IBRA) Media.
+The College, currently operated by the Free Pentecostal Church of Tanzania, has a long history of development cooperation financed by the Finnish Ministry of Foreign Affairs and Finlands svenska Pingstmission (FSPM).
+The objective of the Habari Maalum College is to educate current and next generation leaders as well as free-thinking media professionals to facilitate ethical and just social transformation in the country.